-Quick disclaimer: This post was inspired via a chat on Twitter with the team at Compare and Recycle, who made the excellent infographic below.
-However, I have no affiliation with them, or any other company mentioned here, and make no financial gains from anything linked in this post.
+Quick disclaimer: This post was inspired via a chat on Twitter with the team at Compare and Recycle, who made the excellent infographic in this post.
+However, I have no affiliation with them, or any other company mentioned here, and make no financial gains from anything linked in this article.

 There’s a pretty significant chance that you’re reading this post on a smartphone or tablet.
 These devices have become firmly embedded in our lives, with over five billion people expected to own a mobile phone by 2019.